ALL AGES

 Family Stability Program

 As one of the longest-standing programs in Family Services, the goal of Family Stability is to prevent families experiencing crises from entering the child protection system.
-The project can provide case management, connection to resources, completing referrals, and assisting with limited emergency financial needs.
+The project provides case management, connection to resources, assistance with limited emergency financial needs, and support completing referrals.
 Referrals to the program can be through self-referral, a Social Worker, a school professional, a Hennepin County worker, or a community agency.
-Families and individuals interested in the program need to be residing in Hennepin County.
+Families and individuals need to be residing in Hennepin County to participate in the program.

 Special Focus Program

-The Special Focus Program works with families experiencing crises and provides case management, connection to resources, completes referrals, and assists with limited emergency financial needs.
-Special focus works to prevent families from entering the child protection system as well as families who are already involved in the child protection system.
+The Special Focus Program works with families experiencing crises and provides case management, connection to resources, help completing referrals, and assistance with limited emergency financial needs.
+Special focus works to prevent families from entering the child protection system as well as providing support to families already involved in the child protection system.

 Referrals to the program can be through: